 Anna Rappaport is an internationally recognized expert on the impact of change on retirement systems and workforce issues.
-Following a 28-year career with Mercer Human Resource Consulting, Rappaport has established her own firm, specializing in strategies for better retirement systems.
-Prior to working with Mercer she spent the years from 1958-1976 in the life insurance industry.
+Following a 28-year career with Mercer Human Resource Consulting, Rappaport established her own firm in 2005, specializing in strategies for better retirement systems.
+Prior to working with Mercer, she spent 18 years in the life insurance industry.

-Rappaport has helped many organizations develop their strategies with regard to retirement benefits.
+Rappaport has helped many organizations develop strategies for retirement benefits.
 She has written extensively on these issues for the Society of Actuaries and various academic and research organizations.
-In her organizational participation, writing and speaking, she brings forward important issues to ensure that decision makers can act on the best available information, strongly driven by facts and thorough analysis.
+She is passionate about improving the retirement system, women’s retirement issues, and improving job options for older workers.
+In her organizational participation, writing, and speaking, she brings forward important issues to ensure that decision makers can act on the best available information, strongly driven by facts and thorough analysis.

-Rappaport has been a leader in the planning and management of several major research projects by the actuarial profession focused on enhancing retirement security in America.
+Rappaport has been a leader in the planning and management of several major research projects by the actuarial profession focused on enhancing retirement security in the United States.
 Rappaport was a member of the 2003 Technical Panel of the Social Security Advisory Board.
-She is a frequent speaker and contributor to business and trade publications, and is the co-author of three books on various retirement issues.
+She served on the Department of Labor’s ERISA Advisory Council from 2010–2012.
+She is a frequent speaker and contributor to business and trade publications and is the co-editor of three books on various retirement issues.

-Rappaport served as President (1997–98) and is a Fellow of the Society of Actuaries, and is a member of the American Academy of Actuaries.
-She serves on the boards of the National Academy of Social Insurance, the Women's Institute for a Secure Retirement (WISER), and the Pension Research Council.
-She holds a Master's Degree in Business Administration from the University of Chicago.
+Rappaport is a Fellow of the Society of Actuaries and served as President from 1997 to 1998.
+She is a member of the American Academy of Actuaries.
+She serves on the Women's Institute for a Secure Retirement (WISER) and the Advisory Board of the Pension Research Council.
+She holds an MBA in from the University of Chicago.